Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Evaluation

 \section{Evaluation}

 All results are collected on the Stampede2 supercomputer.
 Each node has an Intel Xeon Phi 7250 CPU (“Knights Landing”) with 68 cores, 96GB of DDR4 RAM, and 16GB of high-speed on-chip MCDRAM memory.
+Additionally, we also run our experiments on a single node equipped with an Intel Xeon Silver 4314 processor ("Ice Lake"), which features a 64KB L1 data cache per core, 1MB L2 cache per core, and a 24MB shared L3 cache.
+The results of these experiments are reported in Figures \ref{fig:ttmc_allm_2s} and \ref{fig:ttmc_allm_ss}.
 In our distributed memory experiments, we use 64 MPI processes per node.
 We select a loop nest with the maximum independent dense loops by imposing a bound on the intermediate tensor dimension, maintaining it at two.
 We compare SpTTN-Cyclops with TACO~\cite{TACO} (commit ID 2b8ece4), general sparse pairwise contraction with CTF~\cite{ctf} (v1.5.5, commit ID 36b1f6d), SPLATT~\cite{SPLATT} (v1.1.0, commit ID 6cb8628) and SparseLNR~\cite{SparseLNR} (branch dev-fuse, commit ID 8fafdd1).
-We present results for single node performance comparing with CTF, TACO, SparseLNR and SPLATT.
+We present results for single thread performance comparing with CTF, TACO, SparseLNR and SPLATT.
+In SparseLNR, we try to use the optimal schedule derived from SpTTN-Cyclops, using its directives for kernel distribution and loop fusion.
+In TACO, we use the contraction path picked by SpTTN-Cyclops.
 For distributed memory performance we compare against CTF and SPLATT.